-Attaining that life of grace depends on comprehending the depths of His love –beyond merely echoing memorized verses.
-The allegory of marriage offers a marvelous exploration into those depths.
+However, experiencing that security is dependent on comprehending the depths of His love.
+And the allegory of marriage offers a wonderful exploration into those depths.

-The otherwise brief account of marriage in Genesis begins with “Then the Lord God said, ‘It is not good for the man to be alone; I will make him a helper suitable for him’” (Genesis 2:18).
+It begins with “Then the Lord God said, ‘It is not good for the man to be alone; I will make him a helper suitable for him’” (from Genesis 2:18).

 Adam’s plight touches on Jesus’ situation.
 They each lived in the perfect place (Adam in the garden; Jesus in heaven) and each reigned over his kingdom (Adam over all the animals; Jesus over every living creature).
-And each longed for someone who was like-minded, like-bodied and like-hearted to share it all with –because there was none.
+And each longed for someone to share it all with—someone who was like-minded, like-bodied and like-hearted.

-To fulfill Adam’s desire, a part of him was sliced off.
+To fulfill Adam’s desire, Eve was made from him.